rotationalio/rotational.io/content/en/blog/2023-01-21-prototyping-eda-with-watermill.md

 ## Getting Started with Watermill

 Watermill provides a very simple interface to create a publisher and a subscriber.
+The following code snippets assume that **watermill**, **ensign**, and **watermill-ensign** have already been installed.

 ```go
 type Publisher interface {